mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Key features

-- Modern design: Joy UI's default styles align better with modern sensibilities than Material Design's more conservative take.
+- **Innovative design:** Free from the constraints of Material Design, Joy UI is where we can innovate and experiment with fresh new ideas in design, UX, and DX.
-- Flexibility: Customize with ease, and leverage the power of CSS variables to ensure consistency when making pixel-perfect adjustments.
+- **Flexibility:** Customize with ease, and leverage the power of CSS variables to ensure consistency when making pixel-perfect adjustments.

 #### Ideal use cases

 - Projects that don't require Material Design
+- Designs that would benefit from less opinionated defaults when customizing
+- Client-facing apps that need to look and feel distinctly like _your_ brand

 ### MUI Base

 MUI Base is a library of headless ("unstyled") React UI components.
 These components were extracted from Material UI, and are now available as a standalone package.
 They feature the same robust engineering but without any default styling solution or theme.

 MUI Base includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.